bigWaitForItOh/Graph-Algorithms/README.md

 	-> Exploring the entire graph

-	-> Finding the first path from start to end node
+	-> Finding the first (shortest) path from start to end node

 	-> Finding all possible paths from start to end node